terminalcoder/Movie-Earnings-Analysis/README.md

 ## Conclusions

-Three recomendations based on the above anaysis are:
+Three recomendations based on the above analysis are:
 * Movies produced should be in one of the top genres for earnings.
 (Publishing movies of only the highest earning genre doesn't seem like a great idea for a company's reputation; it seems dull & unexciting & may drive away business.)
 The 5 highest earning genres are (in order of descending profitability):
     * adventure